1949 |

 [sic] Stars.
 Loew’s Victoria Theatre, New York NY.
 (Monday 20, midnight to 5 am.)
 Benefit for USO sponsored by the New York Age. |

-Age, February 12, 1949, 1.
-Ad in New York
+12, 1949, 1.
+Ad in New York Age February

-Age February 19, 1949, 10. |
+19, 1949, 10. |

 February 21 |

-WPIX Jazz Concert Charlie Parker Quintet Piero Picconi (p) Sidney Bechet Band Shorty Sherock (tp); Benny Morton (tb); Sidney Bechet (ss); Joe
+WPIX Jazz Concert Charlie Parker Quintet Piero Picconi (p) Sidney Bechet Band Shorty Sherock (tp); Benny Morton (tb); Sidney

-Bushkin (p); Chubby Jackson (b); George Wettling (d).
+Bechet (ss); Joe Bushkin (p); Chubby Jackson (b); George Wettling (d).
 Teddy Hale (tap dance).
 WPIX TV studio, New York, NY.
 February 21, 1949, 7:30–8:00 p.m.
 Chubby Jackson and Charles Delaunay (mc).
 Sound recordings and a kinescope fragment exist. |

 “Television,” Brooklyn